Background pattern

 • if you have a chronic autoimmune disease such as systemic lupus erythematosus or connective tissue disease

-• if you are an elderly patient, as you are more likely to experience the side effects described in this leaflet
+• if you are an elderly patient, as you are more likely to experience the side effects described in this package leaflet

-if you have intolerance to some sugars
+if you are intolerant to some sugars

 Infections